AlexMoreo/word-class-embeddings/README.md

 # Word-Class Embeddings for Multiclass Text Classification

-Code to reproduce the experiments reported in the paper "Word-Class Embeddings for Multiclass Text Classification" (under review -- a preprint is available [here](https://arxiv.org/abs/1911.11506)).
+Code to reproduce the experiments reported in the paper "Word-Class Embeddings for Multiclass Text Classification" (publised on
+[Data Mining and Knowledge Discovery, 2021](https://link.springer.com/article/10.1007/s10618-020-00735-3) -- a preprint is available [here](https://arxiv.org/abs/1911.11506)).
 This repo also includes a script to extract the word-class embedding matrix from any dataset so that you can use it in your model.

 Word-Class Embeddings (WCEs) are a form of supervised embeddings specially suited for multiclass text classification.
 WCEs are meant to be used as extensions (i.e., by concatenation) to pre-trained embeddings (e.g., GloVe or word2vec) embeddings